dimartoro/vinyl-vibes/README.md

 https://vinyl-vibes-lp-cda464cf0a39.herokuapp.com/

 ## Images
+Homepage of Vinyl Vibes
 ![Image is the screenshot of homepage of VinylVibes](./client/public/images/homepage.png)

+Detailed view of ALbum cover
 ![Image is the screenshot of album cover](./client/public/images/albumdetail.png)

 ## Contributors